munga114/blogger/README.md

 Mungai Mbugua

 ## Description
-A site that allows user to view and comment on blogs posted by admin user.
-User can also view random quotes
+A site that allows a user to view and comment on blogs posted by the admin user.
+A user can also view random quotes

 ## Project setup instructions
 * Fork the Repo from my github account: https://github.com/Abishag-Maitha/Pema-Blogs